NVIDIAGameWorks/MathLib/README.md

 # MathLib (ML)

 *ML* is a cross-platform header-only *SSE/AVX/NEON*-accelerated math library, designed for computer graphics.
-It serves to goals:
+It serves two goals:
 - accelerate performance using *SSE/AVX/NEON* intrinsics
 - be HLSL compatible and deliver functionality to both CPU and shader code without code duplication